interfax/interfax-php/README.md

 [Installation](#installation) | [Getting Started](#getting-started) | [Contributing](#contributing) | [Usage](#usage) | [License](#license)

-Send and receive faxes in Ruby with the [InterFAX](https://www.interfax.net/en/dev) REST API.
+Send and receive faxes in PHP with the [InterFAX](https://www.interfax.net/en/dev) REST API.

 ## Installation

 This library requires PHP 5.5 and above.
+You may use any of the following 3 approaches to add it to your project:

 ### Composer